Tekken 8

 is a luxury fighting game.
 This artistic masterpiece of a game not only rewards dedicated

-and pro players (in countless ways), but offers the most inviting, accessible,
+and pro players, but offers the most inviting, accessible,

 and user-friendly TEKKEN experience for newcomers and casual players, to

 date.
-The beautifully diverse roster, flashy movesets and deep character
+The beautifully diverse roster, flashy-yet-rich movesets and deep character

-updates, plethora of modes, excellent rollback-powered online, and outstanding "quality of
+updates, plethora of modes, next-gen rollback-powered online, and outstanding "quality of

 life" practice

-Bandai Namco knocked another one clean out of the park... and it's not just a homerun, it's a grand slam.
-There's
+Bandai Namco managed to knock another one clean out of the park... and it's not just a homerun, it's a grand

 I'm deeply proud to be a competitive TEKKEN player and to have experienced the full

-sequel, for decades.
-Even during times when it seemed like "many others" in the gaming
+Loved every single one.
+Even during times when it seemed like others in the gaming

-community were more stimulated elsewhere.
-I've stuck with it throughout the
+community were more stimulated elsewhere, I stuck with TEKKEN... and it's

 to make my brain spin.
-It even brings a tear to my eye, it really does.
-It
+It even brings a tear to my eye.

 brings me great joy to see this legendary series elevated to new heights.
 TEKKEN